 The largest nuclear accident in history initially unfolded in near silence.
 Explosions and a series of fires sent radioactive materials from the Chernobyl nuclear power plant into the atmosphere of Ukraine — but government officials of the Soviet Union remained largely quiet.

-More than 30 years later, the causes and consequences of Chernobyl are well-known.
+More than 30 years later, the causes and consequences of this event are well-known.
 Those mistakes, alongside the stories of victims, serve as an international blueprint for preventing nuclear disasters.
 Although circumstances unique to the former Soviet Union caused the accident, the literal and figurative fallout prompted the world to collectively enhance nuclear safety and strive to never repeat the errors and obstinacy that killed 30 people and put the lives of thousands at risk from radiation exposure.

 Flaws and Failures

 As the recent HBO historical drama series “Chernobyl” and countless books, documentaries and scientific articles have illustrated, the disaster could have been mitigated, if not prevented.
 Lack of training, systematic mismanagement, operator error and structural flaws triggered the disaster, while government inaction exacerbated the tragedy by delaying the evacuation of nearby residents.
-Leading into the evening of April 26, 1986, the residents of Pripyat, Ukraine, and most of the employees of Chernobyl had no idea that the potent mix of human misjudgment and mechanical defects would put them in harm’s way.
+Leading into the evening of April 26, 1986, the residents of Pripyat, Ukraine, and most of the employees of the nuclear plant had no idea that the potent mix of human misjudgment and mechanical defects would put them in harm’s way.

 Of the many source materials that detail the disaster, a recap by the World Nuclear Association clearly describes what happened.
 In short, a defective reactor design, coupled with inadequately trained personnel, decimated the power plant’s fourth reactor.
 What was a training exercise to test the reactor during a power outage instead led to a power surge and the explosions, exposing the nuclear core and sending radioactive materials into the atmosphere.
 The nearby city of Pripyat wasn’t evacuated until nearly two days later and the Soviet government didn’t publicly acknowledge the disaster until April 28.